lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     Figure: Snapshot of the silica system after the adsorption of the water molecules, with the oxygen of the water molecules represented in cyan.

-..  container:: justify

 Note that GCMC simulations of such dense phases are usually slow to converge due to the very low probability of successfully inserting a molecule.
 Here, the short simulation duration was made possible by the use of a large pressure.

 .. admonition:: Vizualising varying number of molecules
     :class: info